-C.i.f. import unit values, sum of durum wheat (HS 100110) and wheat except durum wheat (HS 100190) from 1993 to 2019 except for the years 2006-07-08 where F.o.b. export unit values are used [1].
+C.i.f. import unit values, sum of durum wheat (HS 100110) and wheat except durum wheat (HS 100190) from 1993 to 2012 except for the years 2006-07-08 where F.o.b. export unit values are used.

 Margins: Marketing margin (Farm gate - Wholesale) as % of farm gate price: 11% until 2009, 8% in 2010 and 10.2% since 2011.
-Transportation costs (Border - Wholesale) as % of border price: 10% until 2009, 7% in 2010 and 7.2% since 2011 [2].
-Quality adjustment: for 1995-2016 made by multiplying C.i.f. import unit values by a coefficient of 0.85 to reflect lower quality of wheat produced domestically compared to that imported; no quality adjustment in 2017-18, as the research and development of high quality varieties of wheat in China led to a dimishing quality difference between domestically produced and imported wheat [2].
+Transportation costs (Border - Wholesale) as % of border price: 10% until 2009, 7% in 2010 and 7.2% since 2011.
+Quality adjustment: for 1995-2016 made by multiplying C.i.f. import unit values by a coefficient of 0.85 to reflect lower quality of wheat produced domestically compared to that imported; no quality adjustment in 2017, as the research and development of high quality varieties of wheat in China led to a dimishing quality difference between domestically produced and imported wheat.

-Sources: [1] China Customs Statistical Yearbook, Customs General Administration of China (CGAC); UN Comtrade database, United Nations; [2] Interviews with business representatives, traders and commodity experts in China.
+Sources: CGAC (Customs General Administration of China), China Customs Statistical Yearbook, various editions; UN Comtrade database; interviews with business representatives, traders and commodity experts in China.

 Total domestic use during the calendar year based on national supply and demand balance sheets, provided by Chinese experts.
-As full data on stocks from national sources are not available for the period covered, the level of consumption could not be determined based on the formula using total production plus imports minus exports minus change in stocks (where change in stocks = stocks in the current year minus stocks in the previous year).
+As data on stocks from national sources are not available for the period covered, the level of consumption could not be determined based on the formula using total production plus imports minus exports minus change in stocks (where change in stocks = stocks in the current year minus stocks in the previous year).